 Become a reef under the surface of the ocean.

 We have to stop buying foreign formulas.

-Textbooks can only give methods,
+Textbooks can only provide methods,

-We have to come onto the streets
+We have to come out into the streets,

-Go into the villages
+Go into the villages,

 See for ourselves all the indicators

 And experience the real problems.

 This is my poem,